RWU Law had an 86% pass rate for the 2012 Rhode Island bar exam for all first time test takers, 5% higher than the state average.

 Students requesting accommodations and/or support services under the Americans with Disabilities Act (ADA) and/or Section 504 of the Rehabilitation Act of 1973 must provide documentation of the disability which substantially limits a major life activity.
 All requests for accommodations must be filed with the Assistant Dean of Students no less than thirty (30) days in advance of the date for which accommodations are requested.
 In order to accurately determine the appropriate accommodations, the documentation should be current and reflective of the student's current functioning.
 In all cases, the documentation should be appropriate to the anticipated setting.
 Accommodations provided for individuals with temporary disabling conditions may be subject to periodic review.

-For more information, please contact Assistant Dean of Students Lorraine Lalli and refer to Section 407 of the Student Handbook.
+For more information, please contact Assistant Dean of Students Lorraine Lalli and refer to Article VIII of the Student Handbook.